OneTouch Ultra

 The OneTouch Ultra 2 Meter is being used by a diabetic patient.

-OneTouch Ultra is a blood glucose monitoring device for people with diabetes that is manufactured by Johnson & Johnson.
+OneTouch Ultra is a blood glucose monitoring device for people with diabetes that is manufactured by LifeScan Enterprises LLC.
 It is the foundation product for LifeScan's OneTouch Ultra family of blood glucose monitoring systems, launched in January 2001, replacing LifeScan's original OneTouch monitors launched in 1987.

 OneTouch Ultra blood glucose meters provide blood glucose test results in five seconds.
 The device offers alternative test site options, as well as various memory and flagging features.
 The results are displayed as plasma values.
 It is used to measure glucose levels for both hypoglycemia and hyperglycemia in children and adults.

 OneTouch meters are sold in kits containing a carrying case, a lancing device, control solution, sample quantities of lancets, and a replacement cap for use with the sampling device when using alternative site testing.

 The OneTouch Ultra 2 Meter is similar in design and operation to the OneTouch Ultra, with features including Before and After Meal Flags, Comments, and a list-style memory recall.
 This meter also provides 7-day, 14-day, and 30-day averages, with the option of averaging "before meal" or "after meal" records.

-Currently, there are two products in the LifeScan OneTouch family: OneTouch Select Plus Flex meter and OneTouch Plus Meter.
-They use the same strips to monitor blood sugar.
-It is a code free meter.
+Currently, there are four products in the LifeScan OneTouch family: OneTouch Verio Reflect, Verio Flex, Ultra Plus Flex and Ultra 2 blood glucose meters.
+There are three types of test strips to monitor blood sugar.
+All meters are code free.